Roofing Terms Glossary

 Hip: The inclined external angle formed by the intersection of two sloping roof planes.
 Runs from the ridge to the eaves.

 Hip roof: A type of roof containing sloping planes of the same pitch on each of four sides.
-Contains no gables.
+It contains no gables.

 Hip shingles: Shingles used to cover the inclined external angle formed by the intersection of two sloping roof planes.